 We hope this vacuum buying guide will help you choose the perfect vacuum for your needs!
 Vacuuming is crucial for any home and so is professional carpet cleaning!
-If you want to guarantee that your carpets will look and smell clean and fresh just in time for spring, contact CJ’s Chem-Dry— we’re the preferred carpet cleaners in Andover and all throughout the Minneapolis area!
+If you want to guarantee that your carpets will look and smell clean and fresh just in time for spring, contact CJ’s Chem-Dry— we’re the top carpet cleaners in Andover and all throughout the Anoka and Hennepin County area!

 Save money on your next carpet cleaning in Andover, MN with our money-saving coupons!